-- Exploring Other Disciplines - Tips for searching and links to multidisciplinary and subject-specific databases related to conflict resolution.
+- Find Articles - Tips for searching and links to multidisciplinary and subject-specific databases related to conflict resolution.

 - Conflict Resolution Journals - Links to journals in the library collection focused on conflict resolution and related research areas.

-- Finding Books - Tips for finding books in the library collection
+- Find Books - Tips for finding books in the library collection

 - More Resources - Data sources, research methods, and more.

-- Citing Sources - Information on citation formats, citation management tools and more.
+- Cite Sources - Information on citation formats, citation management tools and more.

 Researching Conflict Resolution